top of page

 The most important tool the runner has is his/her training shoes.
 Just like no two snowflakes are alike, no two people are alike in which training shoe works best.
 If you have friends or family who tell you that a certain brand or model of running shoes is THE BEST, don't listen to them.
 That shoe may be THE BEST... for THEM, but it doesn't mean it's the best for you.

-Several excellent stores are available that specialize in Running.
+Several excellent stores are available that specialize in running.
 Just like you wouldn't buy a sports car at WalMart, it's probably not an great idea to bargain shop and buy your running shoes from a retailer who doesn't know anything about running.
-Good running specialty stores know what to look for in how your feet are shaped, how your ankles and knees move and can suggest shoes that will be most likely to keep you running fast and injury free.
+Good running specialty stores like Big Peach know what to look for in how your feet are shaped, how your ankles and knees move and can suggest shoes that will be most likely to keep you running fast and injury free.

 DO NOT buy running shoes based upon your favorite color or what you think it is RAD.
 Make sure they fit, feel good on your feet and by all means try both shoes on and walk around in them at the store.
 Good running stores will even let you go run a few strides in them.